 Hospital treatment for the envenomation involves placing the victim on a medical ventilator until the body eliminates the toxin.

-Victims who are able to survive the first twenty-four hours of envenomation usually recover fully.
+Victims who can survive the first twenty-four hours of envenomation usually recover fully.